alvianpratama00/portfolio/_posts/2022-03-10-Heart Disease Prediction Using RStudio.md

 cover-img: /assets/img/prediction.jpg
 thumbnail-img: /assets/img/heart.jpg
 share-img: /assets/img/prediction.jpg
-tags: [R Language, Data Analytics]
+tags: [Data Analytics, R Language]
 ---

 **In this article, I want to explore in the matter of predicting the heart disease using R Language.
 I want to know if there are variables